 Learn more about the members and staff of Rutgers Center for State Health Policy.
 Choose from the following:

-Manisha Agrawal, Research Analyst
+Manisha Agrawal, Senior Research Analyst

-Manisha Agrawal (M.P.H., UMDNJ School of Public Health) is a Research Analyst at the Center, where she provides research and project management support for the Evaluating Innovations in Nursing Education National Program Office, evaluation of the Office of Minority and Multicultural Health community grants, and ShapingNJ obesity projects.
-She has been providing assistance at the Center on a number of research projects including, Comparative Effectiveness of Prehospital and Hospital Emergency Care, Expecting Success in Cardiac Care, New Jersey Hospital Quality Initiative, Economics of Nursing Conference and Use of Technology in CHF.
-She provided research support for Business Case for Transforming Care at the Bedside project and also worked as a clinical research associate for the UMDNJ Heart Failure Program.
-She received a Bachelor of Medicine and Bachelor of Surgery (M.B.B.S.) degree from India and an M.P.H. in Health Systems and Policy from the UMDNJ School of Public Health (now a school of Rutgers, The State University of New Jersey).
+Manisha Agrawal (M.P.H., Rutgers School of Public Health) is a Senior Research Analyst at the Rutgers Center for State Health Policy, where she provides research and project management support for several ongoing projects.
+She is currently involved in the Integrated Population Health Data (iPHD) Project, CDC Adverse Childhood Experiences (ACEs) initiative, Assessment of the Hudson County Opioid Crisis Response Strategy, and the New Jersey Department of Health’s Faith in Prevention Initiative.
+Previously, Agrawal has contributed to the evaluation of numerous community based interventions, including the Opioid Data Driven Prevention Initiative from the NJ DOH.
+Her research interests include chronic disease management, maternal and infant health, and substance use disorders.
+Prior to joining the Center, she provided research support for Business Case for Transforming Care at the Bedside project and also worked as a clinical research associate for the UMDNJ Heart Failure Program.
+She received a Bachelor of Medicine and Bachelor of Surgery (M.B.B.S.) degree from India and an M.P.H. in Health Systems and Policy from the Rutgers School of Public Health.

 Jolene Chou, Senior Research Analyst